 Massage the base of the skull with a tennis ball.

-A variety of head wraps and bands claim to ease migraine pain, and since they're inexpensive and noninvasive, they may be worth a try.
+A variety of head wraps and bands claim to ease migraine pain.
+They're inexpensive and might be worth a try.

-Studies have shown that poor sleep and migraines often go hand in hand, so changing some of your bedtime habits may help.
+Studies show that poor sleep and migraines often go hand in hand, so changing some of your bedtime habits may help.
 Things to try:

 Don't read, watch TV, or listen to music in bed.